This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - If your kitchen is cold, your sourdough starter may struggle to get started.
 Try placing your starter somewhere warm (like on top of your fridge).

 - For a cold kitchen, try using warm (not hot) water for your starter maintenance.
-Hot water can kill your starter.
+Hot water can ruin your starter.

 - My preference is to loosely cover the jar.
 You can use a paper towel and a rubber band, or a jar with a non-air-tight lid.
 I use a swing-top jar with the rubber seal removed.